Relationships That Survive Cheating Have These 4 Small Things In Common, Says Psychology

 Advertisement

-The problem may be rooted in feeling sexually frustrated, neglected or ignored, lonely, or many other things.
+The problem may be rooted in feeling frustrated, neglected or ignored, lonely, or many other things.
 Condemning the partner who cheated and taking refuge in the role of victim is not only useless, it's damaging.

 Even worse is when the injured party becomes the shamed one, as in when a friend or relative says, “How could you even think of staying with that cheater after what he did to you?”
-It takes real courage to face the subtle problems that led to infidelity.
+It takes real courage to face the subtle problems that lead to infidelity.
 Such simple judgments by others only compound the problems.
-Frankly, shaming the injured party for staying and working things out seems to be in conflict with our cultural message that marriage and relationships matter and should be fought for.
+Frankly, shaming the injured party for staying and working things out seems to conflict with our cultural message that marriage and relationships matter and should be fought for.

-The betrayer has to be willing to listen to the pain of the injured partner for as long as is needed to begin to lessen the trauma and rebuild trust.
+A study in the Journal of Family Issues explains how the betrayer has to be willing to listen to the pain of the injured partner for as long as is needed to begin to lessen the trauma and rebuild trust.
 They must be able and willing to feel and share their remorse, guilt, and empathy for the hurt they caused.

 Advertisement